jeremyrayjewell/cyber_journal/book-summaries/linux-basics-for-hackers-chapter-01.md

 - The Linux filesystem is distinct from others.
 It doesn't priotize physical media like Windows does.

+- It is advisable *not* to login as root user unless it is necessary so as to avoid having your system compromised with administrator-level permissions enabled.
+For the exercises in the book, however, the learner can remain in root.

 - The top of the system structure is *root*, or `/`.
 Here is a lay out of the root directory and its most important subdirectories:

 	/